Our Place Studio

 My research began with a competitor analysis to assess the current market.
 By examining the strengths and weaknesses of other local studios, I was able to better understand Our Place Studio’s position and identify opportunities for improvement.

 With a clearer understanding of the competitive landscape, my next step was to gain deeper insights into user needs and behaviors.
 I conducted user interviews with a diverse group of yogis in order to learn what expectations they have when visiting yoga studio websites.
-I wanted to understand how they choose a studio, their preferred booking method and what factors encourage them to become a long-term studio members.
+I wanted to understand how they choose a studio, their preferred booking method and what factors encourage them to become long-term studio members.
 Here is what I learned:

 Inclusivity & Diversity